ch-stark/maptoseveralstandards/config/readme.txt

 - input: contains all Kubernestes resources we want to monitor and/or create using Policies

-using Policy-Generator we dynamically create Policies - based on the input - for different standard.
+using Policy-Generator and a PolicyGenerator-config-file we dynamically create Policies - based on the input - for different standards.

 We have the three fields: